jonahgluck/jonahg-midterm/README.md

 Accuracy was defined as the ratio of correct predictions over total instances but was limited as it does not account for class imbalance.

-### Precision, Recall, and F1-Score

-These metrics were calculated for each class to understand per-class performance.

 ### Confusion Matrix

 The confusion matrix provided a detailed breakdown of predictions, revealing that misclassifications often occurred between adjacent ratings.

-### ROC and AUC

-The ROC curve and AUC were applied using a one-vs-rest approach for multi-class classification to measure the model's ability to distinguish between classes.

-### Cross-Validation Scores

-Stratified k-fold cross-validation showed consistent performance across folds.

 ## Results